-Test Yoursel f
+Test Yourself f

-2. 3.
-What is a full moon?
+2. What is a full moon?
 Draw the phases of the Moon in the third week.
 What is the difference between the full moon and the new moon phases?
-Predict the phases of the Moon for the fourth week.
+Predict the phases of the Moon for the fourth

-You already kno w:
+You already week.